mpetason/vcluster_101/vCluster-101/intro.md

 In this scenario we are going to cover most of the Quick-Start Guide(https://www.vcluster.com/docs/vcluster/) in the vCluster docs.

 We will:
-- Install the vCluster CLI and Kubectx
+- Install the vCluster CLI
 - Deploy a vCluster and inspect the Host Cluster/vCluster
 - Create a pod and inspect it on the Host Cluster/vCluster
 - Finish up and get ready for vCluster 102